gurdotan/activerecord_plurals/README.md

 # Activerecord Plurals
+A simple rails plugin for batch-retrieving specific fields of activerecord models.

 ## Installation
 `rails plugin install git://github.com/gurdotan/activerecord_plurals.git`

 ## Usage
-A simple rails plugin for batch-retrieving specific fields of activerecord models.
 For example, assume we have a table of animals, assocsiated to the `Animal` ActiveRecord model.
-So we can do the following:
+We can do the following:

     >> Animal.names
     => ["Horse", "Cat", "Dog", "Chimpanzee", "Snake"]